 It’s often helpful if a complainant knows that managing the population of unowned, free-roaming cats is more than his/her issue; it’s a neighborhood issue.
 Just as the problem was not created by any one resident or household, the solution will not come from any one resident or household.
 Some residents will be actively involved in the trapping and neutering or spaying of the cats, for example, while others will manage feeding stations.
 Some may choose to be involved less directly, by volunteering with door-to-door canvassing or making donations.

-Residents who complain about the cats are less likely to participate in the program.
+Residents who complain about the cats are probably less likely to participate in the program.
 However, once they understand that their neighbors are working together toward a solution that will benefit the entire neighborhood (the CCP being a vast improvement over the costly, ineffective traditional approach), these people are much more likely to at least accept the CCP.

 Emphasizing best practices